Gun (video game): Development and marketing

 Gun was marketed through the use of Last Call Poker — an alternate reality game from 42 Entertainment.

 Reception and sales

 Gun received mostly positive reviews from critics, although the Xbox 360 version met positive to mediocre ratings.
 It holds aggregate scores of 79% and 79/100 at GameRankings and Metacritic respectively.
 IGN stated that "Neversoft has finally made a good game besides all their Tony Hawk".
 GameSpot described it as "initially a 19th-century Grand Theft Auto", while GameSpy addressed it as having "just about everything you could want from a game set in the Wild West".
 In its first month, the game sold 225,000 units across the four systems for which it was initially released.
-According to TRST sales data, the game had sold over 1.4 million units in the US by October 2008.
+According to Toy Retail Survey Tracking (TRST) sales data, the game had sold over 1.4 million units in the U.S. by October 2008.